 Answer: False: Recent studies show a direct link between oral health and whole body health.
 Advanced periodontal disease has been associated with higher risks of developing heart disease, heart attacks, strokes, and low birth weight in babies of women with gum disease.

 T or F : I have never had cavities or other complex dental concerns.
 I can not have gum disease.

 Answer: False: Gum disease can be silent.
-Many patients who have gum disease do not realise they have it until it has advanced to periodontal disease.
+Many patients who have gum disease do not realize they have it until it has advanced to periodontal disease.
 Even if you have never had cavities or other dental concerns, you may still have gingivitis or periodontal disease.